-The College and its employees contribute to the College Pension Plan and the Municipal Pension Plan, jointly trusteed pension plans.
-The board of trustees for these plans represent plan members and employers and are responsible for the management of the pension plan including investment of the assets and administration of benefits.
-The pension plans are multi-employer contributory pension plans.
+The College and its employees contribute to the College Pension Plan and the Municipal Pension Plan (jointly trusteed pension plans).
+The boards of trustees for these plans, representing plan members and employers, are responsible for administering the pension plans, including investing assets and administering benefits.
+The plans are multi-employer defined benefit pension plans.
 Basic pension benefits provided are based on a formula.
-The College Pension Plan has about 14,000 active members from college senior administration and instructional staff and approximately 6,000 retired members.
-As at December 31, 2013 the Municipal Pension Plan has about 182,000 active members, with approximately 5,800 from colleges.
+As at August 31, 2015, the College Pension Plan has about 14,000 active members, and approximately 6,500 retired members.
+As at December 31, 2014, the Municipal Pension Plan has about 185,000 active members, with approximately 5,800 from colleges.

-The most recent actuarial valuation for the College Pension Plan as at August 31, 2012 indicated a \$105 million funding deficit for basic pension benefits.
+The most recent actuarial valuation for the College Pension Plan as at August 31, 2012, indicated a \$105 million funding deficit for basic pension benefits.
 The next valuation will be as at August 31, 2015 with results available in 2016.
-The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2012 indicated a \$1,370 million funding deficit for basic pension benefits.
+The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2012, indicated a \$1,370 million funding deficit for basic pension benefits.
 The next valuation will be as at December 31, 2015 with results available in 2016.

 Employers participating in the plans record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
-This is because the plans record accrued liabilities and accrued assets for the plans in aggregate with the results that there is no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plans.
+This is because the plans record accrued liabilities and accrued assets for the plans in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plans.

-The College paid \$2,075,916 for employer contributions to the plans in fiscal 2015 (2014: \$1,981,280).
+The College paid \$2,101,441 for employer contributions to the plans in fiscal 2016 (2015: \$2,075,916).